FelixKrueger/Bismark/Docs/README.md

 For **single-end** alignments, only the chromosome, start coordinate and strand of a read will be used for deduplication.

 For **paired-end** alignments, the chromosome, the strand of a read pair, the start-coordinate of the first read as well as the start coordinate of the second read will be used for deduplication.
-This script expects the Bismark output to be in SAM/BAM format
+This script expects the Bismark output to be in SAM/BAM format.
-(Bismark v0.6.x or higher).
-To deduplicate the old custom Bismark output please specify `--vanilla` (this option might be removed in future versions).

 **Please note that for paired-end BAM files the deduplication script expects Read 1 and Read 2 to follow each other in consecutive lines!** If the file has been sorted by position for whatever reason, please make sure that you resort it by read name first (e.g. using `samtools sort -n`)